reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 	node

-and the prompt in terminal should change to
+and the prompt in terminal should change (something like this)

 ```nodejs
 ☁  ~  node